Android4Lumia/android4lumia.github.io/index.md

 Android4Lumia is a project to install Android on Lumia devices.

-### How is it possible?
+### How is this possible?

 Flashing a modified LittleKernel Bootloader.

-### All Lumia devices are supported?
+### Are all Lumia devices supported?

 **No**.
 For now, only Lumia 520/1/5/6 and 720 devices are supported.
-Maybe in the future more devices will be added.
+Maybe in the future more devices will be added, but nothing is promised.

 ### Can i do this in my main phone/is this stable?